christopher5106/christopher5106.github.io/_posts/2015-07-03-iPython-Jupyter-Spark-Notebook-and-Zeppelin-comparison-for-big-data-in-scala-and-python-for-spark-clusters.markdown

 - simplicity : for beginner or the marketer in the company, it's easier for him to manipulate the data.
 In particular thanks to queries in SparkSQL and a nice display widget

-- language-agnostic, with a real plugin architecture, named "interpretors".
+- language-agnostic, with a real plugin architecture, named "interpreters".
 The "cluster" function of iPython or SparkNotebook is quite difficult to understand and customize.
 Scala and Python are the first 2 main languages available.

 ![Zeppelin Tutorial Example]({{ site.url }}/img/zeppelin-tutorial.png)